B.Sc in Agriculture Vs B.Sc. in Forensic Science: Which is a better course?

 After a BSc in Forensic Science

-Students who graduated in the field of forensic science, as professionals, can get career opportunities with both government and private organisations.
-Government jobs are available in law enforcement agencies such as the Central Bureau of Investigation (CBI), the Intelligence Bureau (IB), forensic science laboratories handled by the central government, and state police departments.
+Who graduated in the field of forensic science, as professionals, can get career opportunities with both government and private organisations.
+Government jobs are available in law enforcement agencies such as the Central Bureau of Investigation, the Intelligence Bureau, forensic science laboratories handled by the central government, and state police departments.
 In the private sector, there are hospitals, diagnostic labs, and law firms that also hire forensic experts.
 Career opportunities in this field include positions like forensic toxicologist, crime laboratory analyst, forensic serologist, and others.
 With experience, a forensic specialist can also choose to work independently as a consultant or freelancer, or get into academia as a teacher.

 Course Fees and Salary Comparison

-Agriculture graduates who are going to pursue the forensic field should know that the starting salaries usually fall between INR 2 to INR 4.5 lakh per year.
-With 6 to 10 years of experience, the salary range can grow to INR 6 to 10 lakh, and for those with more than 12 years of experience in this field, their salaries can reach around INR 12 to 15 lakh.
-Forensic Science graduates generally begin with INR 4 to 6 lakh annually, with mid and senior-level professionals earning anywhere between INR 8 to 15 lakh based on experience and performance.
+Agriculture graduates who are going to pursue the forensic can get a starting salaries between INR 2 to INR 4.5 lakh per year.
+With 6 to 10 years of experience, the salary range can increase to INR 6 to 10 lakh, and for those with more than 12 years of experience in this field, their salaries can reach around INR 12 to 15 lakh.
+Forensic Science graduates salary can be between INR 4 to 6 lakh annually, with mid and senior level professionals earning anywhere between INR 8 to 15 lakh based on experience and performance.

 Nature of Work and Opportunities